bolshed/TicTacToe/README.md

-A simple Tic Tac Toe game made with React.
+A simple Tic Tac Toe game made with ReactJS.